 Special Events Manager

 Maurya joined the chashama team in January 2017.
 In her role, she manages logistics and strategy for donor cultivation and fundraising events.
 Prior to joining chashama, she held positions in major gifts and event planning at Helen Keller International, Camy Calve Events, and International Society for the Performing Arts.
 Maurya received a B.A. in French and International Relations from Virginia Commonwealth University.

 Alison joined chashama as our accountant.
 She hails from the high finance departments of several NY apparel retailers.
 At chashama Alison is able to work in the field she loves, art, while performing the vocation she knows, numbers.
 Her unusually cluttered desk, seen in her photo, displays an artistic side not usually seen in accounting.
 At home, Alison is a wife, mother of two, and proudly has the companionship of a cat and a dog.
 Proud because they are the only ones who listen to her.

 Despising her upbringing in humid South Florida, Jessica is thriving in New York City and does not have a southern accent.
 She is attending Parsons the New School for Design with a major in illustration and a minor in creative entrepreneurship.
 In addition to furthering chashama’s mission through her unique designs, Jessica one day hopes to publish her own graphic novel.
 When she is not working, Jessica enjoys reading Batman comics, knitting, and jamming out to obscure hipster bands you have probably never heard of.
 She prefers all her belongings to be purple and covered in glitter.

 From Anacostia in Washington, DC.
-Assists in the coordination of archival and programming materials, office accounting, communications and logistics.
+Workspace Manager in the Space to Create program.
 Organization co-founder.